 Rõivas said that following Estonia’s liberation from the former Soviet Union in 1991, they had a blank slate to create new systems of payment, commerce and government transactions.
 He shared that Estonians can file their tax returns electronically in as little as three minutes.

-It’s that type of forward-thinking innovation that Bell and Howell seeks to tap globally to help shape the future of mail and commerce.
+It’s that type of forward-thinking innovation that Bell and Howell seeks to tap globally in order to help shape the future of mail and commerce.

 See more photos from the event on our Facebook page.